k2john/Mini-Ecommerce-Platform/README.md

 # 🛍️ Bazaar — Mini E-Commerce Platform

+A Bazaar — Mini E-Commerce Platform is a simplified online marketplace designed to demonstrate how digital buying and selling works, similar to platforms like Amazon or Shopee.
+Its importance lies in helping developers and small businesses understand and implement core e-commerce functions such as product listing, shopping carts, and order processing.
+The main purpose of this platform is to provide a basic system where sellers can offer products, buyers can browse and purchase items, and administrators can manage operations, making it both a practical learning tool and a foundation for building larger online business systems.

 > Full-Stack Web Application | ITAS4 (Client-Side) & ITAS5 (Server-Side) Final Project

 A complete, production-ready e-commerce platform built with **Angular 17**, **Node.js + Express + TypeScript**, and **Supabase (Postgres + Storage)**.